SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 This query consists of one phrase.

 #### Phrase 1
-This phrase is about increasing the access to information and communication technology.
+This phrase is about increasing the access to information and communication technology in least developed countries.
 Basic structure is *action + increase access/decrease barriers + ITC + least developed countries*.

 ```py